10 New & Unique Things to Do

 In the heart of the Gatlinburg Parkway is a new fun way to spend some time laughing and competing with family and friends.
 Fun for most ages.
 Choose from 100s of games and difficulty levels.

 An electronic wristband will track your score for you.
 A super fun indoor activity for groups too!
-This was new as of Summer 2021 and already getting excellent reviews!
+This place has great reviews!

 6.)
 Outdoor Gravity Park

 203 Sugar Hollow Road, Pigeon Forge, TN

 this attraction is tucked into a country backroad, right off the Parkway, so you may not have even known it existed!

 Fun and unique Zorbing experience for ages 5 and up.
 Wikipedia defines Zorbing as "the recreation or sport of rolling and bouncing downhill inside an orb, typically made of transparent plastic."